pablodecm/paper-inferno/paper/paper.md

 that directly reduces the expected effect of nuisance parameters over the parameters of interest.

-Within High Energy Physics, there has been an effort to develop techniques that can learn directly from data instead of using simulated observations.
-In the simplest case, the are based in using data from a control region for modelling the background component in a supervised classification setting, but there have been also recent efforts exploiting weakly-supervised [@Dery:2017fap; @Metodiev:2017vrx; @Komiske:2018oaa; @Cohen:2017exh] or even fully unsupervised attempts
+Within high-energy Physics, there has been an effort to develop techniques that can learn directly from data instead of using simulated observations.
+In the simplest case, they are based on using data from a control region for modelling the background component in a supervised classification setting, but there have been also recent efforts exploiting weakly-supervised [@Dery:2017fap; @Metodiev:2017vrx; @Komiske:2018oaa; @Cohen:2017exh] or even fully unsupervised attempts
-[@DeSimone:2018efk; @Cerri:2018anq; @Hajer:2018kqm] to learn from directly from data.
+[@DeSimone:2018efk; @Cerri:2018anq; @Hajer:2018kqm] to learn directly from data.
 In our view, all
-these data-driven approaches can be useful to obtain good summaries when the simulated observations do not provide adequate modelling but cannot circumvent the problem of nuisance parameters.
+these data-driven approaches can be useful to obtain good summaries when the simulated observations do not provide adequate modelling yet they cannot circumvent the problem of nuisance parameters.
 A statistical model has to be built for making quantitative statements about the model parameters given that data, in which nuisance parameters represent the modelling limitations, independently of the method used to